 ShareBuilder is the only broker to offer its clients a separate rate to take advantage of discounted automatic investments.

-Under the brokers base commission structure, regular stock trades cost $6.95, options trades run $6.95 plus $0.75 per contract (complex multi-legged options are not supported), and automatic investments are $4 each.
+Under the broker’s base commission structure, regular stock trades cost $6.95, options trades run at $6.95 plus $0.75 per contract (complex, multi-legged options are not supported), and automatic investments are $3.95 each.

-Compared to the big-name brokers such as TD Ameritrade, ETRADE, Scottrade, Fidelity Investments and Charles Schwab, ShareBuilder is less expensive.
-However, when compared to other discount brokers such as OptionsHouse, TradeKing, MB Trading, and the like, ShareBuilder is more expensive.
+Compared to the big-name brokers such as TD Ameritrade, ETRADE, Scottrade, Fidelity Investments, and Charles Schwab, ShareBuilder is less expensive.
+However, compared to other discount brokers such as OptionsHouse, TradeKing, MB Trading, and the like, ShareBuilder is more expensive.

-The shining star in ShareBuilders arsenal is the website's ease-of-use.
-Everything from navigation to placing trades and performing research is an effortless experience.
-The website boasts a very clean design, and it is clear that ShareBuilder takes its time before launching anything new to ensure the user experience is A+.
+The shining star in ShareBuilder’s arsenal is the website's ease of use.
+Everything, from navigation to placing trades and performing research, is an effortless experience.
+The website boasts a very clean design, and it is clear ShareBuilder takes its time before launching anything new to ensure top-notch user experience.

-For research, we found ShareBuilder's coverage of equities, ETFs and mutual funds to be above average thanks to their use of Morningstar as their primary provider.
-Despite the broker purposely only supporting a little more than 1,000 mutual funds for trading, we were impressed by the depth of research provided.
+For research, we found ShareBuilder's coverage of equities, ETFs, and mutual funds to be very strong, thanks to their use of Morningstar as their primary provider.
+Although the broker purposely supports little more than 1,000 mutual funds for trading (focus on quality over quantity), we were impressed by the depth of research provided.

 After pulling up Apple (AAPL) in the research area, we were pleased to see four third-party research reports available for us to read.
-One of the few pieces we saw missing from the broker's equities research?
-Insider analysis, and that is being picky.
+To dig deeper into research, clients have ability to build custom side-by-side stock comparisons and compare fundamental data.

-ShareBuilder does not offer a formal desktop or web-based trade platform, and instead relies on its website.
-Put simply, there isn’t much for advanced traders to be excited about because active traders are not ShareBuilder's target market.
+ShareBuilder does not offer a formal desktop or web-based trading platform; instead, it relies on its website.
+Put simply, there isn’t anything for advanced traders to be excited about because active traders are not ShareBuilder's target market.

-As far as investments go, ShareBuilder has a mixed offering.
-Complex options are not supported, nor are after hours trades or shorting.
-However, ShareBuilder through Capital One is the only company to offer credit and debit cards, checking and savings accounts, as well as home mortgages.
-The company also supports universal log-in for clients for easy account management.
+Tools aside, as far as investments go, ShareBuilder has a mixed offering.
+Complex options are not supported, nor are after-hours trades or shorting.
+However, ShareBuilder, through Capital One, is the only company (alongside Bank of America Merrill Edge) to offer credit and debit cards, checking and savings accounts, as well as home mortgages.
+The company also supports universal login for clients for easy account management.

-ShareBuilder shines in ease-of-use, performs very well in research and customer service, but suffers in its efforts to appease the tool-hungry investor.
+ShareBuilder shines in ease of use; it performs very well in research and customer service, but suffers in its efforts to appease the tool-hungry active trader.

-As a part of Capital One, ShareBuilder should only continue to thrive in doing what it does best giving current Capital One 360 clients an easy way to access the markets and offering a great solution for casual investors and those seeking automatic investments.
+As a part of Capital One, ShareBuilder should only continue to thrive in doing what it does best, offering a great solution for casual investors and those seeking automatic investments alongside giving current Capital One 360 clients an easy way to access the markets.

 Blain has been involved in the markets for over 12 years, heading StockBrokers.com equity broker research and reviews.
 His personal blog, StockTradingToGo.com, provides to-the-point daily market recaps to over 17,000 subscribers.